galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > ### {% icon hands_on %} Hands-on: hiding some informations

 >    > 1.
 Use the `CSV to tabular` tool to first create a tabular file from your csv one (with only one species).
 This is a mandatory step as further tools are only working on tabular files!
 >    > 2.
-Search for the tool `Replace Text in a specific column` on the tabular file with the following  parameters.
+Search for the tool `Column Regex Find And Replace` on the tabular file with the following  parameters.
 >    >  * Select the input file & the column with the `SITE` header.
 >    >  * "Find pattern": `(\.[0-9]+)` which specifies that you don't want the sub-sites (all suites of digits following a "." character) to be taken into account.
 >    >  * "Replace with": leave it empty.